hashicorp/nomad/website/source/docs/drivers/rkt.html.md

 Name: `rkt`

 The `rkt` driver provides an interface for using CoreOS rkt for running application containers.
-Currently, the driver supports launching containers but does not support resource isolation or dynamic ports.
-This can lead to resource over commitment and port conflicts and as such, this driver is being marked as experimental and should be used with care.
+Currently, the driver supports launching containers but does not support dynamic ports.
+This can lead to port conflicts and as such, this driver is being marked as experimental and should be used with care.

 ## Task Configuration